Dollar (song)

-"Dollar" (stylized in all caps) is a song recorded by American singer Becky G and Puerto Rican rapper and singer Myke Towers.
-It was released by Kemosabe Records, RCA Records and Sony Music Latin on July 10, 2019 as the fourth single from Gomez's debut album Mala Santa (2019).
+"Dollar" is a song recorded by American singer Becky G and Puerto Rican rapper and singer Myke Towers.
+It was released through Kemosabe, RCA Records and Sony Music Latin on July 10, 2019, as the fourth single from Gomez's debut album Mala Santa (2019).
 The track was written by Gomez and Myke Towers.

 Music video

 The music video was released on July 12.
 It features Gomez counting money in various outfits.
 These scenes are spliced with Towers in a meeting with other people and appearing to be mad about something while Gomez waits in a room next door.

 Gomez later retweeted a fan tweet, giving their own interpretation of the clip, stating that it represents the singer's internal situation with her labels: they keep promising her things, like letting her release an album, but Gomez doesn't believe their words anymore (alluding to the line "No pago mi renta con palabras/ no valen nada").
 Towers' character is her lawyer/manager trying to get the executives to finally let her release an album, but fails.